What’s in this article

 Better access to funding

-As a “legal person”, the private limited Company (Sdn.
-Bhd.) can initiate a bank account opening and opt for the loan packages banker has to offer under its own name.
-The Company may also encourage third party investor to fund the business by offering their shares and plan the dividend payout.
+Basically “legal person”, the private limited Company (Sdn.
+Bhd.) can initiate a bank account opening and opt for the loan packages the banker has to offer under its name.
+The Company may also encourage third-party investor to fund the business by offering their shares and plan the dividend payout.

 Great corporate tax advantages

-The business will only be taxed based on the profit before tax with first MYR 150,000 at 15% and a further of 24% on subsequent balance.
-Tax incentives such as pioneer status, investment tax allowance and SME Digitalisation Grant Scheme and Automation Grant are normally offered to private limited Company (Sdn.
+The business will only be taxed based on the profit before tax with the first MYR 150,000 at 15% and a further of 24% on the subsequent balance.
+Tax incentives such as pioneer status, investment tax allowance SME Digitalisation Grant Scheme and Automation Grant are normally offered to private limited Companies (Sdn.
 Bhd.).

 Manageable annual compliance

-The Company Act 2016 has eased most of the annual compliance requirement such as the introduction of single member/director in the Company, abolition of the requirement to hold annual general meeting for private limited Company (Sdn.
+The Company Act 2016 has eased most of the annual compliance requirements such as the introduction of a single member/director in the Company, the abolition of the requirement to hold annual general meetings for private limited Companies (Sdn.
 Bhd.) and the exemption to submit audited financial statement unless it meets the criteria

 Differences between Sole Proprietorship, Partnership and Private Limited Company (Sdn.
 Bhd.)